kimjeyoung/Python-Tutorial/README.md

 # Machine Learning Tutorial for Beginners

-Deep learning is a rapidly growing field within machine learning, and has the ability to solve problems that traditional machine learning methods cannot.
-With the increasing demand for artificial intelligence and automation, deep learning has become an essential skill for machine learning engineers.

 This repository is designed to provide a comprehensive introduction to deep learning for machine learning engineers, both for those just starting out and for those looking to expand their knowledge.
-It covers key topics such as neural networks, convolutional neural networks, and recurrent neural networks, and provides hands-on examples to help you understand and apply the concepts easily.
+We provide hands-on examples to help you understand and apply the concepts easily.

 The repository covers a wide range of practical applications of deep learning, including image recognition, natural language processing and more.
 The repository also includes case studies and real-world examples to help readers understand the potential of deep learning and its potential to solve complex problems.